Grabot/Android/README.md

 Overview
 --------
-The github repository for a new Android game project
+The github repository for a new Android game project.

 Dependencies
 --------